AnirudhG07/ntfyme/README.md

 - Get local notifications when your command is done.
 - Get notifications like gmail, telegram bot, etc. when your command is done.
 - Get information about output, errors, time taken, pid and more in the notification.
+- Track your process for possible suspensions and get notified after thorough diagnostics.

 ## Usages